k2view-academy/K2View-Academy/articles/26_fabric_security/04a_secret_manager.md

 > Notes:
 >
-> * Each Secrets Management service has its own pattern, usually by hierarchy; you should follow these patterns.
+> * Each Secrets Management provider has its own pattern, usually by hierarchy; you should follow these patterns.
 > * The Secrets Management service can be used also for interface connection details inside Environments.
-Each one of the environments and the interfaces is independent, in a way that some environments may use the Secrets Management service, while others, like local testing, may not.
+Each one of the environments and the interfaces is independent, in a way that some environments may use  Secrets Management services, while others, like local testing, may not.
 > * You can use the *Test connection* option to verify that the connection settings are OK, also when the Secrets Management service is activated.
 > * The following properties can be addressed to the Secrets Management provider for the DB Interfaces types: host, user, password.
 For all other interfaces, all connection details properties can be set to use the Secrets Management provider.